Employment

 As we nourish our youth grant also that the sense of community, mutual responsibility, and love might grow between all who are co-laboring, especially between our Headmaster, faculty, staff, parents, and supporters.

-Give to St. Andrew Academy, O Lord, Thy blessing so that in all things needful we might abound and be wholly Thine and bring honor to Thine All-Holy Name, together with that of Thine Unoriginate Father, and Thine All-Holy, Good and Life-Giving Spirit, now and ever, unto ages of ages.
+Give to Saint Andrew Academy, O Lord, Thy blessing so that in all things needful we might abound and be wholly Thine and bring honor to Thine All-Holy Name, together with that of Thine Unoriginate Father, and Thine All-Holy, Good and Life-Giving Spirit, now and ever, unto ages of ages.
 Amen.

 UPPER SCHOOL

-Grades: Seventh - Twelfth
+Upper School Years: Grades Seventh - Twelfth

 Upper School

 The Upper School at Saint Andrew Academy (grades 7–12) deepens students’ formation through a rigorous classical Christian education.
-Building on the foundations of the earlier years, students engage great texts, develop disciplined habits of thought, and grow in their ability to reason, articulate, and pursue truth.
+Building on the foundations of the earlier years, students begin to engage great texts, develop disciplined habits of thought, and grow in their ability to reason, articulate, and pursue truth.

 What Defines the Upper School Experience